IT Outsourcing in Eastern Europe: 2026 Market Overview

 Tech hubs: Bucharest, Cluj-Napoca, Iasi

-Tech industry ranking in Europe: 17th with $14.7bl in revenue
+Tech industry ranking in Europe: #17 with $3.6 billion in revenue

 Technology skills: JavaScript, Java, PHP, C#, Python, React, Angular, HTML, and CSS